If you worked in any of these countries, you could be due a Tax Refund

 Vancouver

 Frank lives in Vancouver.
 He earned $2,000 before being furloughed on 15 March.
-He then received the maximum $14,000 of CERB.
+He then received a maximum of $14,000 of CERB.
 If the $2,000 was his only 2020 income, he would have owed no tax as the total estimated income of $2,000 is below the basic personal amount federally and in British Columbia.
 With the addition of $12,000 CERB, he would owe $671 in tax on his total income of $14,000.

 Toronto